hypeJunction/hypeJunction/docs/install.rst

 Using ZIP files
 ~~~~~~~~~~~~~~~

+Using ZIP files is discouraged: they are hard to maintain and result in duplicate dependencies.

 Distribution (.zip) plugin files can be downloaded from `hypeJunction website`_.
 To add a plugin, unzip it into your ``/mod`` directory, making sure the directories are not nested, and that ``manifest.xml`` is in the root of the plugin folder.

 Using Composer
 ~~~~~~~~~~~~~~

-To use composer, you need to have an active subscription that gives you access to individual packages.
+To use composer, you need to have an active hypeJunction subscription that gives you access to individual packages.

 .. code::